-Salary or Dividends?
-How to Pay Yourself From a Corporation in Canada: A Helpful Guide
+Salary vs Dividends: The Ultimate Guide on How to Pay Yourself From a Corporation in Canada

 A photo of an accountant reviewing salary vs dividends and explaining how to pay yourself from a corporation in Canada.